jimm/advent_of_code/README.md

 corresponding make tool.
 The `-m` flag runs `makeup` before running the solution.

+Warning: over the years I've improved the support code for some of the languages in ways thar are not always backwards compatible.
+So some of the older solutions might not run out of the box.

 ## The Data

 Per the preference of the author of Advent of Code